JShull/FP_SGraph/README.md

 ## SGraph

 An early prototype graph system for node/links and possible outcomes/events driven by scriptable object data.
 Designed to work with Unity3D - this isn't working as intended but has been turned into something much more linear.
+Please see the SimpleExample.unity file in the samples that are part of the UPM.
+This sample demonstrates a helper logic function that loads information from a scriptable object to then go and find those runtime objects and update/invoke the logic from the scriptable object onto the runtime object.

 ## Setup & Design